Apple mosaic virus: Environment

 ApMV infects crops from all around the world including Denmark, Turkey, South Africa, New Zealand, England, Germany, Canada, Italy, Spain and the United States, including as far north as Alaska.
+It has even stretched to Japan and China.

 ApMV prefers areas where there is a clear distinction between the spring and summer seasons.
 Most samples of plants are commonly collected in the spring time for molecular determination of ApMV using ELISA.
 This is vital because concentration of ApMV is highly varied from season to season.
 ApMV is known to be a labile virus because its concentrations are negatively affected by high temperatures.
 In a study completed by Svoboda and Polák, they observed five symptomless apple trees infected with ApMV.
 These five symptomless trees were selected from a pool of 472 apple trees that were inoculated with ApMV in two different orchards.
 Samples of various plant tissue from young leaves, flower petal, dormant buds, and phloem were taken at different time of the vegetation period.
 In this study, ELISA was used to detect ApMV in the different samples from the five apple trees.
+It is important to note that not all pathogens resulting in Apple Mosaic Virus Disease are detected using ELISA, as novel ilavirus is not detectable in an ELISA test.

 The relative concentrations of the virus in the leaves and flower were highest in the earlier spring months such as March and April.
 This suggests that the virus propagates better when it is under colder weather conditions.
 Furthermore, during cooler months, the virus's relative concentration is highest in the leaf and flower, rather than the phloem and dormant bud.
 Once May and June occur, the relative concentrations of the disease severely decreases.
 This was evident by Svoboda and Polák's study because as the temperature rose from spring to summer, the ELISA test detected lower relative concentrations of ApMV.
 As a result of this heat sensitivity, symptoms of ApMV tend to be masked in the summer months versus the spring months.